tdwg/bdq/tg2/_review/docs/guide/users/index.md

 A `Data Quality Report` from a BDQ `Test` is expected to include a Response for each `Test` run.

-Response is shorthand for a formal Fitness for Use Framework concept: an instance of a subtype of `bdqffdq:Assertion` produced by running a Test, which carries a response status, result, comment and optional qualifier via the `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`/`bdqffdq:hasResponseResultValue`, `bdqffdq:hasResponseComment`, and `bdqffdq:hasResponseQualifier` properties.
+We use a shorthand to describe a collection of formal Fitness for Use Framework concepts: an instance of a subtype of `bdqffdq:Response` produced by running a Test, which carries a response status, result, comment and optional qualifier via the `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`/`bdqffdq:hasResponseResultValue`, `bdqffdq:hasResponseComment`, and `bdqffdq:hasResponseQualifier` properties.

-In brief, each Response consists of the following elements:
+In this shorthand, each `Response` consists of the following elements:

 * __`Response.status`__ - Metadata describing the status of the `Test` run, including whether the `Test` was executed successfully.
 Values include `RUN_HAS_RESULT`, `INTERNAL_PREREQUISITES_NOT_MET` and `EXTERNAL_PREREQUISITES_NOT_MET`.
 * __`Response.result`__ - The result of the evaluation of the `Test` against the input data.
 Values include "COMPLIANT", "NOT_COMPLIANT", "COMPLETE", "NOT_COMPLETE", or data values (such as numeric measurement values), depending on the type of `Test`.
 * __`Response.comment`__ - A human-readable comment providing additional context or information to assist users in the interpretation of the `Test` result.

-The presentation of a Response to users is not defined by the BDQ standard and will vary.
+The presentation of a `Response` to users is not defined by the BDQ standard and will vary.

 ##### 3.2.3.2 Validation Test Reports (non-normative)